 During the digestive process, animals (including humans) get rid of excess toxins as well as other components of the food eaten that could be dangerous to health.
 Since the pig’s digestive system operates rather basically, many of these toxins remain in its system to be stored in its more than adequate fatty tissues ready for our consumption.

 In fact, we should all do what we can to eliminate and cut down on toxin exposure.
-One vital way to do this is by choosing what you eat carefully, and for me, that definitely includes completely avoiding pork products of any kind.
+One vital way to do this is by choosing what you eat carefully.

 2. Increased Cancer Risk from Bacon and Other Processed Pork

-According to the World Health Organization, processed meat like ham, bacon and sausage causes cancer.
+According to the World Health Organization, processed meat like ham, bacon and sausage can cause cancer.
 The International Agency for Research on Cancer actually classifies processed meat as a carcinogen, something that causes cancer.
 Researchers found that consuming 50 grams of processed meat each day raises your risk of colorectal cancer by a very significant 18 percent.
-(4)

-Unfortunately, pork and processed meat is often consumed by folks following the keto diet, Paleo diet, as well as the Atkins diet, for example.
-Instead, they should be using healthier meat like beef, lamb, bison or chicken.
+Unfortunately, pork and processed meat are often consumed by folks following the keto diet, Paleo diet, as well as the Atkins diet, for example.
+Instead, they should use healthier meat, like beef, lamb, bison or chicken.

 3. Swine Flu in Humans